 Now, you’re ready to describe this picture:

 Can you do it?

-Describe the picture and leave your answer in the comments.
+Use the shape words you’ve learned to describe the picture and leave your answer in the comments.

 I’ll let you know how you did!